 - Stress patterns are relaxed and fine lines and wrinkles are often lessened due to relaxed facial muscles.

-- Face massage awakens and stimulates under developed and under used muscles to tonify and plump complexion
+- Face massage awakens and stimulates underdeveloped and underused muscles to tone and plump the complexion

 - Unwind bound fascia and tension throughout the face.